Elżbieta Ettinger: Early life and education

+Career

 She worked at various jobs in post-war Poland, including journalism, translation, editing and research.
 Her career in Poland took a downturn after she refused a permanent post in the country's National Security office and she sought employment in the United States.
 Rising anti-Semitism in Poland at the time may have also contributed to her departure.
 From 1967 to 1974, she was a senior fellow at the Radcliffe Institute for Advanced Study.
 From 1975 to 1996, she was a professor of writing at the Massachusetts Institute of Technology; she helped establish the program in writing and humanistic studies there.
 Ettinger and her daughter later became American citizens.
 She also taught at the Pine Manor College in Chestnut Hill, Massachusetts from 1971 to 1973 and at the Harvard Extension School from 1972 to 1973.

 Ettinger described her experiences during World War II in her first novel Kindergarten published in 1968.
 Her second novel Quicksand, published in 1989, described her life in post-war Poland.
 In 1987, she published a biography Rosa Luxemburg, A Life.
 In 1995, she published the controversial work, Hannah Arendt-Martin Heidegger about the relationship between a Jewish philosopher and her Nazi mentor.